tuff-30-minute-ppc-audit

 Analyzing your campaign settings is a simple activity that takes less than five minutes.
 We love digging into campaign settings because it’s generally something that is set up when the campaigns are created and then never looked at again.
 There are probably some juicy adjustments to be made.

-In the settings tab, you can check and optimize device performance, ad delivery method, ad scheduling, ad rotation, and location/language targeting.
+In the settings tab, you can check and optimize device performance, ad delivery method, ad scheduling, update your target audience, change ad rotation, and include location/language targeting.

 Key items to focus on: